 Each student's final grade will be computed according to the following formula: lab exercises 15%, homework 20%, project work 15%, exams 25% each.
-What precisely constitutes an A, B, etc. will be determined by the collective performance of the class.

 Late Work Deadlines in this course are rigid.
 Since you submit your work electronically, deadlines are enforced to the minute.
 Late work will not earn credit.
-However, to allow for whatever inevitable deadline-related difficulties arise for individuals throughout the quarter, we will drop the lowest lab or homework score in our final calculation.
-Please note that no project work will be dropped: only one lab or one homework.
+However, to allow for whatever inevitable deadline-related difficulties arise for individuals throughout the quarter, we will drop the lowest scoring lab exercise from our final calculation, and we will drop the lowest scoring homework exercise as well.
+Please note that no project work will be dropped: only one lab and one homework.